yottaawesome/fsnd-project-3/README.md

 ## Application URL

 Digital Bookshelf was live and has now been taken down following successful grading.
 I used one of my parked domains in order to enable SSL as I was uncomfortable having information passed around in plaintext over the Web.
 Following grading, I revoked the SSL certificates, deleted the Lightsail instance, and parked my domain again.
-However, I plan on hosting Digital Bookshelf under subdomain on my personal Azure Ubuntu VM at a later time.
+However, I plan on hosting Digital Bookshelf under a subdomain on my personal Azure Ubuntu VM at a later time.

 ## How to SSH in as the grader user